 Day 9 Hakodate

 We have a full-day sightseeing tour planned, starting with a visit to Hakodate morning market, where 300 stalls entice visitors with a delectable array of fresh produce.
 We ascend Goryokaku Tower for fabulous views across the city to the star-shaped fort of Goryokaku, the Tsugaru Strait and Yokotsu mountain range, and head to the Bay Area, where red brick warehouses stand as symbols of the shipping industry that thrived here as Japan opened up to international commerce.
 We also visit Motomachi, an area that also flourished with the influx of trade and the influence of western culture is apparent in the old consulate buildings and pretty, foreign churches.

 Day 10 Hakodate - Sapporo

 Our day starts with a visit to Onuma Quasi National Park, a beautiful area that includes serene lakes marked by small islands and the majestic dormant volcano, Mount Komagatake, covered with snow in January.
 We also visit spectacular Noboribetsu Jigokudani (Hell Valley), an area filled with hot steam vents, sulphurous streams and other volcanic activity, including a 450m crater.
-It is the main source of the Noboribetsu onsen, spring waters that gush out over 3,000 litres of water a minute at over 130°C. Our journey takes us to Sapporo, where we check in at the Sapporo Excel Hotel Tokyu (4T).
+It is the main source of the Noboribetsu onsen, spring waters that gush out over 3,000 litres of water a minute at over 130°C. Our journey takes us to Sapporo, where we check in at the Sapporo Excel Hotel Tokyu (4T) or Sapporo Prince Hotel (4T).
 After a short time to settle in, we take an excursion to witness the Otaru Snow Light Path Festival.
 The city of Otaru is decorated with small snow statues and lanterns and the canal looks particularly pretty with glass floats carrying candles on the freezing surface.